Root Vegetable Pave

 Nutrition Facts1 slice: 248 calories, 15g fat (9g saturated fat), 46mg cholesterol, 216mg sodium, 23g carbohydrate (4g sugars, 2g fiber), 7g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 This is as tasty as it is beautiful.
-I loved it as is, but I grew up eating raw fennel so I have an aquired taste for it.
-But, it's can be easily omitted.
+I loved it as is, but I grew up eating raw fennel so I have an acquired taste for it.
 As for assembly, it can be time consuming if you don't have a mandoline.
 They are inexpensive these days and are a great addition to your kitchen equipment.

 Dec 1, 2019